joseph-ampfer/Learning-Journey/README.md

   - I created a Wordle game that runs in the terminal.
 It took a lot of effort, and troubleshooting to have it check if the letters were in the word but in the wrong spot, but this was again one of those amazing momoments of coding.
 I was so excited to show the game to my roommates, have them play it, and have it work flawlessly.
 It is a great feeling.

 ### Week 3: Algorithms
-- **Topics Covered:**
+- **Topics Learned:**
   - Delving deeper into algorithms
+  - Binary Search
+  - Running time and algorithm efficiency
+  - Data structures
+  - Sorting Algorithms: Explored selection sort, bubble sort, and merge sort
-  - Searching and sorting
+  - Recursion understanding and implementation

 - **Problem Set:**
-  - Implement programs that execute more complex algorithms, like search algorithms
+  - Implement programs that execute more complex algorithms, like search algorithms and election tally algorithms.

 - **Reflections and Challenges:**
   - Understanding efficiency in algorithms
-  - Practical implementation challenges
+  - It was cool to see the efficiencies of the sorting algorithms live with the problem sets.
+It took theory and showed practical use.
+  - Recursion was tricky, and I spent a lot of time thinking through the logic of how it was working.
+  - I ran into Tideman when working on extra problems.
+It was really tough, and I didn't realize that if I had the knowledge of pointers from Week 4, it would have been so much simpler.

 ### Week 4: Memory
 - **Topics Covered:**
   - Memory management
   - Pointers and file I/O
+  - Valgrind for detecting memory leaks
+  - Overflow errors from the heap or stack

 - **Problem Set:**
   - Programs that manipulate memory and use pointers